Michigan Slab Jacking Service – Creative Concrete Raising (866) 724-7348

 - Reduced fuel emissions.
 In contrast to laying a new section of concrete, which can take several days for large areas such as parking lots, concrete raising through slab jacking can often be completed within a few hours.
 This means fewer fuel-burning trucks coming to the job site to bring material, set up forms, remove old product, and re-landscape the area.

 - Reduce hazardous landfill.
 Used concrete might be taken to a recycling center or a landfill.
 Even transporting chunks of broken concrete to a landfill requires energy use, but when it goes to landfill sites it is infiltrated with petroleum based products and potentially blood pathogens, it is considered hazardous waste that is also non-biodegradable.
 Discarded concrete lasts forever in a landfill.

 - Reduced labor.
 Since the concrete leveling process involves drilling holes, injecting the material, and doing minor cleanup in the area, it uses fewer labor resources than replacing the surface with the concrete.
 The cost of slab jacking versus replacement averages one third to one half less, which includes labor savings.

 - Little cleanup.
 Putting in new concrete often involves disrupting nearby landscaping, as heavy trucks come into a large area.
 Even for a small area, it is necessary to lay forms that can impact nearby grass and foliage.
 The concrete lifting process uses small equipment that pumps material into holes, so there is less disruption and no replanting needed.
 In addition, since the material dries within about 30 minutes, there is minimal interruption of traffic flow in the area.

-For an experienced and trusted Michigan Slabjacking Service, please call Creative Concrete Raising at (866) 724-7348 for a FREE quote.
+For an experienced and trusted Michigan Slab Jacking Service, call Creative Concrete Raising at (866) 724-7348 today for a free quote.